MikeJPage/Capstone-Project/Project-Ideas.md

 This project would aim to investigate the effectiveness of mindfulness interventions in reducing physioloigcal markers of stress (e.g., cortisol, and blood pressure).

 **Data:** I propose to analyse an open dataset from a peer reviewed [academic paper](https://data.mendeley.com/datasets/bx2gvkty4c/2) by Lindsay et al. (2017).
 The large number of dependent variables measured will allow for a range of staticial techniques to be implemented to explore the data.
+With help, I would also like to find and explore additional datasets, and assess the effects of mindfulness across a variety of different outcome measures.

 ## Idea 3